All Mountain: Arosa - Scheidegg - Arosa

 Description

-On the one hand the route can be driven from the Ochsenalp.
-On the other hand you can turn off at the red step.
-The route from Ochsenalp is a bit more strenuous, but you have a nice piece of single trail as well.
-Maybe the first part has to be pushed a few meters.
-Over the red step the whole route is well rideable.
+On one hand, the route can be ridden from Ochsenalp.
+On the other hand, you can turn off at the red step.
+The route from Ochsenalp is somewhat more demanding, but you get a nice piece of singletrail as well.
+You may need to push the bike for the first few meters.
+The whole route is well rideable via the red step.

 A stop at Ochsenalp is a must.
-In addition, it is essential to walk up to the Hauptichopf (2 minutes) next to the tour and enjoy the breathtaking view of Arosa!
+Also, be sure to walk up to Hauptichopf next to the route (2 min) and enjoy the breathtaking view of Arosa!

 Directions

-On the one hand the route can be driven from the Ochsenalp.
-On the other hand you can turn off at the red step.
-The route from Ochsenalp is a bit more strenuous, but you have a nice piece of single trail as well.
-Maybe the first part has to be pushed a few meters.
-Over the red step the whole route is well rideable.
+On one hand, the route can be ridden from Ochsenalp.
+On the other hand, you can turn off at the red step.
+The route from Ochsenalp is somewhat more demanding, but you get a nice piece of singletrail as well.
+You may need to push the bike for the first few meters.
+The whole route is well rideable via the red step.

 Directions